 Lead paint is also bad for the environment if it gets in the soil.

 Renovation products can create toxic lead dust, so you may not even be aware of the poison you’re putting in the air and breathing in yourself.
 Activities that can create lead dust include sanding, drilling, renovation, or demolition.

 Following the RRP rule and being certified ensures the right steps are taken to prevent anyone from being exposed to toxic lead dust during renovations, keeping workers and everyone else safe.

 Tips for Preventing Lead Dust from Spreading During Renovations if Disturbed

 Whether renovations are being done in a commercial space or multi-family or apartment housing, it’s critical to have safe practices to decrease the spread of toxic lead dust.

 You should always hire an EPA Lead Safe Certified Firm or Certified Lead Abatement Contractor to reduce the risk of lead exposure and ensure the renovation project is completed safely and successfully.
 They are trained on special methods to minimize dust and cleanup, reducing the chance of lead contamination.

 Aeroseal Windows & Storefront is an EPA Lead Safe Certified Firm and has extensive experience in commercial and multi-family/apartment renovations.
-This includes window replacement and installation and door renovations and replacement.
+This includes commercial window replacement and installation and door renovations and replacement.
 We can ensure your renovation project is completed safely and correctly, minimizing toxic lead dust risk and getting your building back in shape quickly.